Helly meets Garside and Artin: Introduction

 Among the vast literature on these two classes of groups, we are particularly inspired by the results concerning the Garside structure, rooted in \cite{Garsidebraidgroup,Deligne,brieskorn1972artin}, and the small cancellation structure for certain Artin groups, exhibited in \cite{AppelSchupp1983,Appel1984,Pride1986}.
 These two aspects actually have interesting interactions, yielding connections with injective metric spaces and Helly graphs.

-For geodesic metric spaces, being \emph{injective} can be characterized as follows: any collection of pairwise intersecting closed metric balls has a nonempty intersection.
+For geodesic metric spaces, being \emph{injective} (or, in other words, \emph{hyperconvex} or \emph{having the binary intersection property}) can be characterized as follows: any collection of pairwise intersecting closed metric balls has a nonempty intersection.
 The graph-theoretic analogues of injective metric spaces are called \emph{Helly graphs} (Definition~\ref{d:Helly}).
 Groups acting on injective metric spaces were studied in \cite{Lang2013,descombes2016flats}, leading to a number of results parallel to the CAT(0) setting \cite{DesLang2015,MR3563261,miesch2018cartan}.
 The article \cite{Helly} initiates the studies of \emph{Helly groups}, that is, groups acting properly and cocompactly by graph automorphisms (i.e., \emph{geometrically}) on Helly graphs.

 \begin{maint} Weak Garside groups of finite type and Artin groups of type FC are Helly. \end{maint}

 The Main Theorem should be seen as providing geometric models for groups in question with nonpositive-curvature-like structure.
 Consequences of this theorem are explained in Section~\ref{s:conseq}.